What Effect Might User Behavior Information Have on Page Ranking

 Historically, search engines have ranked web pages in search results based upon a combination of an information retrieval (IR) score based upon a matching of terms in a query to terms in a document, as well as a linked based score that calculates the quality and quantity of links pointing to a page, based upon a method like PageRank.

-A new patent filing from Google explains some shortcomings of these approaches, and explains how a score based upon usage data of a document might be used either in combination with those approaches, or in place of them.
+A new patent filing from Google explains some shortcomings of these approaches and explains how a score based upon user behavior information might be used either in combination with those approaches or in place of them.
 The patent tells us that term-based methods can be biased towards pages where the content or display of those pages has been manipulated to focus upon those terms.
 We’re also told that link-based approaches are limited in that relatively new pages have usually have fewer links pointing to them than older pages, so they often have a lower link-based score.

-Instead, pages that are returned as being responsive to a particular query might be assigned a score based upon usage information and ranked based upon those scores, or in combination with IR and link-based scores.
+Instead, pages that are returned as being responsive to a particular query might be assigned a score based upon user behavior information and ranked based upon those scores, or in combination with IR and link-based scores.

-The patent application includes examples of two types of usage data, frequency of visits to a page or site, and number of unique visitors to a page or site, but it tells us that other usage data might be included as well.
+The patent application includes examples of two types of usage data, frequency of visits to a page or site, and a number of unique visitors to a page or site, but it tells us that other user behavior information might be included as well.

 Interestingly, the patent application was filed on February 24th of this year, the same date that the first Google Panda update went into effect.
 It’s possible that there may be a connection, but the information that we’ve been provided about Panda seems to go beyond what is included in this patent filing:

 Methods and Apparatus for Employing Usage Statistics in Document Retrieval

 Invented by Jeffrey A. Dean, Benedict A. Gomes, Krishna Bharat, Georges Harik, and Monika H. Henzinger